Choosing a Survival School

 Have you ever tried searching for a survival school online?
 It can be a daunting task, and even a bit overwhelming.
 You want to get the best training you can for your money, and understandably so.
 With all the hype of the survival industry, there are so-called survivalists opening schools every day, and it is important that you don’t get fooled into their gimmicks.
 To avoid wasting your time and investing your resources in the wrong places, we have written this article to encourage you to consider your options when choosing a survival school.

 Things to Consider When Choosing a Survival School:

 Who are Their Instructors?

 Our instructors are trained and certified with years of experience in the bush.
-They are also Godly men, who have strong healthy families, and are active in their community.

 What are Their Facilities Like?